 When evaluating any form of compensation claim, the following factors are considered:

-- how severe is the pedestrian’s injury?
+- How severe is the pedestrian’s injury?

-- what is the anticipated recovery time of the injured party?
+- What is the anticipated recovery time of the injured party?

-- to what degree is the injured person likely to recover?
+- To what degree is the injured person likely to recover?

-- what changes to their physical and mental ability has the injured party sustained?
+- What changes to their physical and mental ability has the injured party sustained?

-- what medical treatments and therapies have they already received and what are they likely to require going forward, and what are the historic and future cost implications?
+- What medical treatments and therapies have they already received and what are they likely to require going forward, and what are the historic and future cost implications?

-- what is the age of the claimant?
+- What is the age of the claimant?

-- is there a requirement for ongoing care, and if so, will this be at home or will it require specialist residential care?
+- Is there a requirement for ongoing care, and if so, will this be at home or will it require specialist residential care?

-- are they able to return to work, and if so, how quickly and in what capacity?
+- Are they able to return to work, and if so, how quickly and in what capacity?

-How much compensation can you expect for being injured as a Pedestrian?
+How much compensation can you expect?

 The total amount of compensation you will receive will consist of both general damages and special damages.
 The value of the general damages element of your compensation award will differ according to the severity and extent of your injury, your anticipated recovery time, and the degree to which you will make a full recovery.